Skip to main content

 For Android

-Some Android devices allow the display to never turn off, while others don't.
+Some Android devices allow the display to never turn off, while others do not.
 This is a device-specific option.
-If your Android SUT doesn't have this option, you can use the SenseTalk PressHomeButton command to wake the screen up.
+If your Android SUT does not have this option, you can use the SenseTalk PressHomeButton command to wake the screen up.